y23sff/MASM/README.md

 about rel if you dont like any of it just write it in to enum in core.h

 # BUG FIXES
-fixed
+fixed (v0.1.0 stable)
 1. we fixed 4 gib bss bug
 2. parser errors added
-3. dynamic relocs and sym added removed tables commiting now! so wait 1 hour or so
+3. dynamic relocs and sym added removed arrays

 # PROJECTS
 we are working on GALC(grammar languange creator) which uses this project as a backend

 # COMMIT HELL
-my original accounts name changed it caused a bug i think so yusufesadaykan-spec is me not others btw we are commiting on a other repo so if there is less commits do not care about that
+my original accounts name changed it caused a bug i think so yusufesadaykan-spec is me

+# DEVELOPMENT
+this is the public version of the MASM we are building the MASM in a private repo

+# LICENSE
+MASM currently using *MIT* license